 Source: Nader Abed Elezziz Chafi (2001), Money Laundering, Elhalabi Publications, Lebanan, P:207 (in Arabic).

-We remark that the greatest amount of laundered money in United States of America which is consedered as the center of the organized crime especially the drugs trade.
-These amounts increase every year as the table below denotes.
+The above table shows that the greatest amount of laundered money is in the United States of America which is considered as the center of the organized crime especially the drug trade.